benparsons/matrix-notes/2019-03-matrix-enact-article/matrix-enact-article.md

 We use the `/context` endpoint to get chronological history of a room timeline.

-Looking at [this section of the Client-Server API](https://matrix.org/docs/spec/client_server/latest.html#id161) we see:
+Looking at [this section of the Client-Server API][context endpoint] we see:

 > This API returns a number of events that happened just before and after the specified event.
 This allows clients to get the context surrounding an event.